brevzin/cpp_proposals/3294_code_injection/code-injection.md

 Generally, we think that imposing early checking on generated code is likely to complicate and restrict the ways in which users can use the facility — particularly when it comes to composing larger constructs from smaller ones — and also be difficult for implementers, thus hurting everyone involved.

 We therefore acknowledge the notion of token sequence as a core building block for generating code.
 Using token sequences allows flexibility to code that generates other code, while deferring name lookup and semantic analysis to well-defined points in the compilation process.
-Thus we reach the notion of a token sequence literal dedicated to representing unprocessed sequences of tokens.
+Thus we reach the notion of a token sequence expression dedicated to representing unprocessed sequences of tokens.

-## Token Sequence Literal
+## Token Sequence Expression

-We propose the introduction of a new literal with the following syntax (the specific introducer can be decided later):
+We propose the introduction of a new expression with the following syntax (the specific introducer can be decided later):

 ::: std
 ```cpp